Why should you care about rocks?

 - how minerals and rocks are held together

-After listening to this episode you'll
+After reading to this blog article you'll

 - want to scream out your window "I LOVE YOU ROCKS"